The temptations of Twitter: Why social media is still a minefield for journalists

 "Sometimes wisecracks get lost in Twitter translation so appreciate the chance to clarify,” he tweeted.

 There are thousands of journalists on Twitter, most of whom tend to stay well within the bounds of professional use.
-But Twitter’s nature makes particular examples of partisan behavior stand out, in turn opening news organizations to accusations of partisan bias.
-While that has been true since the social media platform was created more than a decade ago, the vulnerability seems especially acute in this combative and hyper-partisan political climate.
+But the nature of Twitter itself makes particular examples of partisan behavior stand out, in turn opening news organizations to accusations of partisan bias.
+While that has been true since the social media platform was created more than a decade ago, the vulnerability seems especially acute in this combative and hyperpartisan political climate.

 Back in July, New York Times Magazine writer Emily Bazelon tweeted her opposition to Brett Kavanaugh's Supreme Court nomination, writing that his appointment would "harm the democratic process & prevent a more equal society."
 Three months later, The Times said it had erred in letting her report on Kavanaugh because she was not a newsroom reporter — even though her report was, as The Times said, "straightforward" and "fact-based."

 It’s not just new tweets that are landing journalists in the middle of partisan controversy.
-Numerous writers have had to answer for old tweets after taking jobs at major media institutions, leading many journalists to begin deleting their old tweets.
+Numerous writers have had to answer for old tweets after they've taken jobs at major media institutions, leading many journalists to begin deleting their old aacounts.

 Jim VandeHei, the co-founder and CEO of Axios, who was also a Politico co-founder, recently went so far as to suggest that journalists stop sharing anything on Twitter other than links to published reporting.
 He also implied that reporters' social media activity almost always betrayed a left-wing bias.